 Another clue as to harvesting guava is the smell.
-The aroma should reach your nose, not your nose reach the aroma.
+The aroma should reach your nose, not your nose reaching the aroma.
 That is, the fruit should begin to become so aromatic that you should smell the sweet, musky fragrance as you approach the tree.
 Also, prior to harvesting guavas, feel the fruit.
 It should give slightly under gentle pressure.

-Use your guavas fresh or add them to desserts, juice them or add them to smoothies.
+Use your guavas fresh or add them to desserts, juice them, or add them to smoothies.
 Guava is a terrific source of Vitamin C. Oh, and the last word on guavas.
 If you buy them from the grocers, they may be treated with an edible wax.
 If you want to hasten ripening, wash the fruit with cool tap water to remove the wax.